tolgadevsec/PHP-Security-Cheatsheet/README.md

 ```

 ### Content Security Policy
 Another effective defense against XSS attacks is to utilize a so called [Content Security Policy](https://developers.google.com/web/fundamentals/security/csp) (CSP).
-Essentially, a CSP is a whitelist of trusted sources from which a web application (the frontend part) is allowed to download and render/execute content.
-A CSP could therefore prevent the exfiltration of data (e.g. session ID) to a source that is not whitelisted.
+Essentially, a CSP is an acceptlist of trusted sources from which a web application (the frontend part) is allowed to download and render/execute content.
+A CSP could therefore prevent the exfiltration of data (e.g. session ID) to a source that is not in the acceptlist.

 In cases where an attacker cannot exfiltrate data but execute code, a CSP can still be beneficial as it provides mechanisms to prevent the execution of inline JavaScript code (unless `unsafe-inline` is explicitly specified as a trusted source).
 This, however, presumes an application architecture in which aspects such as the application's behavior and its appearance are separated (e.g. all JavaScript code are contained in .js files, all style instructions are cointained in .css files).
-If that should not be the case, you might be able to [use nonces to whitelist inlined resources](https://barryvanveen.nl/blog/47-how-to-prevent-the-use-of-unsafe-inline-in-csp).
+If that should not be the case, you might be able to [use nonces to add inlined resources to the acceptlist](https://barryvanveen.nl/blog/47-how-to-prevent-the-use-of-unsafe-inline-in-csp).

 A CSP is delivered to a Browser as a HTTP response header as shown below: